How to Determine Liability in a Moving Van Accident

 Did you know?
 There are many different types of truck accident cases.
 Many people think these cases are all handled the same way.
 This is a myth.
 To find out how your case might change depending on what type of truck you were injured by, read our article on types of vehicles involved in truck accident cases.

 How Insurance Coverage Works in Moving Van Accidents

 Finding out whose insurance covers your accident if you're hit by a moving truck gets a bit tricky.
 Generally, you'd have three ways to pursue coverage through insurance companies.
 Here are the three options you might be able to consider from the at-fault party who hit you:

-- Extra insurance purchased from the rental company: Rental truck and van companies often have something called “supplemental liability coverage.”
-If the renter has purchased this extra coverage, the insurance company should have to pay should an accident happen with a third party.
-If you’ve been injured and an investigation determines that the person driving did purchase this extra coverage, you’d be able to get compensation from this coverage, with the help of your lawyer.
+- Extra insurance purchased from the rental company: Rental truck and van companies often have something called "supplemental liability coverage."
+If the renter has purchased this extra coverage, the insurance company should have to pay for collisions caused by a third party they were renting their vehicle to.

-- The rental agency’s insurance: If the person who hit you did not buy any extra coverage AND they don’t have their own car insurance, you may be able to get some compensation through the rental agency’s insurance plan.
-Because their insurance company won’t want to be held liable, especially in cases where the person who injured you was uninsured, they’ll use their resources to fight you and may even try to argue that the accident was your fault.
-A lawyer will be essential for supporting you in this delegation with the insurance companies.
+- The rental agency's insurance: If the person who hit you did not buy any extra coverage AND they don't have their own car insurance, you may be able to get some compensation through the rental agency's insurance plan.
+Because their insurance company won't want to be held liable, especially in cases where the person who injured you was uninsured, they'll use their resources to fight you and may even try to argue that the accident was your fault.
+A lawyer will be essential for supporting you in this situation.

 How an attorney can help